 o.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in a criminal or civil court, are not used in the student conduct proceedings.

-- If with proper notice the respondent, complainant and/or investigator, do not appear for a conduct hearing, the available information regarding alleged violations shall be presented and considered without such parties present.
+- If with proper notice the respondent and/or investigator do not appear for a conduct hearing, the available information regarding alleged violations shall be presented and considered without such parties present.

-- The hearing officer may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, respondent, and/or witnesses during the hearing by providing separate facilities, by using a visual screen to separate participants, and/or by permitting participation by telephone, video conferencing, video recording, audio recording, written statement or other means.
-Decisions regarding participation will be made by the Student Conduct Administrator or designee.
+- The hearing officer may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the respondent, and/or witnesses during the hearing by providing separate facilities, by using a visual screen to separate participants, and/or by permitting participation by telephone, video conferencing, video recording, audio recording, written statement or other means.
+Decisions regarding participation will be made by the Director of Student Conduct & Community Standards or designee.